tarantool/doc/doc/reference/tooling/tcm/tcm_configuration.rst

 -   ``TCM_HTTP_HOST`` is a variable for the ``http.host`` parameter.
 -   ``TCM_HTTP_WEBSESSION_COOKIE_NAME`` is a variable for the ``http.websession-cookie.name`` parameter.

-The example below shows how to start |tcm| passing configuration parameters in environment variables:
+The example below shows how to start |tcm| with configuration parameters passed in environment variables:

 .. code-block:: console